Old-age-security hypothesis: Barbara Entwistle

 Barbara conducted a comprehensive analysis for 146 ethnic populations (countries), of which 120 had complete data, and for 1960, 1965 and 1970. (p.
 145) It turned out that 1970 showed a more pronounced dependence than 1965, and 1965, in turn, showed a more pronounced dependence than 1960, in other words, earlier work examined earlier data, where the dependence is small.

 Barbara names two explanations for this negative dependence (fertility on pensions), accepted in American demography: economic, where children are breadwinners in old age, and pensions reduce this role, and generally accepted that pensions change the structure of the family.
 Both of them lead to the same result - a decrease in the birth rate, so Barbara does not distinguish between them, i.e. does not introduce indices measuring the value of children, nor the strength of bonds between children and parents (p.
 203).
 Although she herself is leaning towards the generally accepted explanation, rather than the explanation of "cost and benefit", because, in her opinion, this explains the delayed effect of pensions.
 Parents-to-be must learn about pensions and the opportunities they provide, and this takes some time.
 This generally accepted explanation (the destruction of the family structure) is also supported by the fact that the effect of pensions increases over time (p.
-204), which, in her opinion, would not have been the case with the “prices and benefits” mechanism.
+204), which, in her opinion, would not have been the case with the "prices and benefits" mechanism.

-Pensions have been found to have a deferred effect, i.e. their action slows down (pp. 202, 281-282).
+Pensions have been found to have a deferred effect, i.e. their action slows down.